sunilabrahamindia/sunilabraham/media/sunil-abraham-the-online-warrior-mint.md

 ## Context and Background

-This profile appeared at a time when debates around digital privacy in India were gathering pace.
+This article appeared at a time when debates around digital privacy in India were gathering pace.
 The Justice A.P.
 Shah committee had submitted its privacy principles report in 2012, and Parliament was yet to pass a comprehensive data protection law — a gap that civil society organisations such as CIS were actively pressing to fill.

 CIS, which Abraham co-founded in 2008, worked across Internet governance, telecom regulation, and access to knowledge.
 Its positioning was, by design, at the intersection of law, technology, and policy — making it an unusual kind of institution in India at the time.